 Jeremy Clarkson to remain Who Wants To Be A Millionaire? host for ‘the moment’

-The presenter hit headlines over the weekend for comments he made about the Duchess of Sussex in a column for The Sun.
+The presenter hit headlines over the weekend for comments he made about Meghan Markle in a column for The Sun

+Jeremy Clarkson’s Meghan column breaks Ipso record as most complained about article

+Jeremy Clarkson is going to remain Who Wants To Be A Millionaire? host for “the moment”.

 In a recent column for The Sun newspaper, Clarkson, 62, said he feels “hate” for Meghan and dreams of seeing her publicly humiliated.

-Speaking at a Broadcasting Press Guild event in London on Tuesday, Mr Lygo, managing director of ITV Studios, said: “I would say what he writes in a newspaper column… We have no control over what he says.
+Speaking at a Broadcasting Press Guild event in London on Tuesday (20 December), Lygo said: “I would say what he writes in a newspaper column… We have no control over what he says.

 “We hire him as a consummate broadcaster of the most famous quiz on television, Who Wants To Be A Millionaire?